Mountain Lion - In the Field

 • Hunters Did Harvest a Mountain Lion

 Hunters are required to bring their harvest in for inspection.
 The harvest must be reported to Colorado Parks and Wildlife within 48 hours of take, and the lion must be presented for inspection within 5 days of take.
+The hunter should call a Colorado Parks and Wildlife office to report their harvest and provide their name, CID, GMU of Harvest, and date of harvest.
 The hunter must be present at the inspection.
 Hunters must bring the head and hide unfrozen.
-It is recommended hunters place a stick in the animal’s mouth before rigor mortis sets in to allow access to the tooth.
+To allow access to the tooth, it is recommended hunters place a stick vertically in the animal’s mouth before rigor mortis sets in.
 During the inspection the hunter provides the days hunted, harvest location (GMU and drainage), harvest date and manner of take.
 Colorado Parks and Wildlife will collect a tooth for aging along with hunt and harvest information and complete the Mandatory Report form.
 Colorado Parks and Wildlife personnel will place a seal through the lion’s hide as proof of inspection.

 Daily Harvest Limits Report